sugarlabs/nxt/usb/README.rst

 1) python (PyUSB is useless without it), version >= 2.4
 2) At least one of the supported libraries (libusb 1.0, libusb 0.1 or OpenUSB)
 3) If your Python version is < 2.5, you have to install ctypes as a separate package, because these versions of Python does not ship it.

 For example, the command::

-    $ sudo apt-get install python libusb
+    $ sudo apt-get install python libusb-1.0-0

 should install all these packages on most Debian-based systems with access to the proper package repositories.